Skip to main content

 Voter Information Event

-2024 was our third year at this event in Scottdale engaging the attendees on voting issues and
+2024 was our third year at this event in Scottdale

-sharing our new
+voting issues and sharing our new

 VOTE411 QR coded bracelets and keychain tags.